FluBBaOfWard/NitroSwan/README.md

 ## Controls:
+	Start is mapped to WS Start.
+	Select is mapped to WS Sound.
 	In horizontal games the d-pad is mapped to WS X1-X4.
 A & B buttons are mapped to WS A & B.
 	Holding L maps the dpad to WS Y1-Y4.

 	In vertical games the d-pad is mapped to WS Y1-Y4.
 A, B, X & Y are mapped to WS X1-X4.

 ## Games:
 	There are 2 games that I know of that has problems.